-NO. SECTION A: Directive D / D. I at David NO. OLOTION A. DIRECTIVE Response/ Relevant Document Part the movement of pollution and minimising degradation to the environment. vi. eliminate any source of pollution or degradation Requirement noted. vii. compile a report containing- - a) a description of the need and desirability of the activity Please refer to Section 5 of this report. b) an assessment of the nature, extent, duration and significance of the consequences for or impacts on the environment of the activity, including the cumulative effects and the manner in which the geographical, physical, biological, social, economic and cultural aspects of the environment may be affected by the proposed activity Please refer to Section 8.5 of this report. c) a description of mitigation measures undertaken or to be undertaken in respect of the consequences for or impacts on the environment of the activity Please refer to Section 10.1 of this report. d) a description of the public participation process followed during the course of compiling the report, including all comments received from interested and affected parties and an indication of how the issues raised have been addressed e) an environmental management programme Section 10 of this report.
+NO. SECTION A: Directive Response/ Relevant Document Part the movement of pollution and minimising degradation to the environment. vi. eliminate any source of pollution or degradation Requirement noted. vii. compile a report containing- - a) a description of the need and desirability of the activity Please refer to Section 5 of this report. b) an assessment of the nature, extent, duration and significance of the consequences for or impacts on the environment of the activity, including the cumulative effects and the manner in which the geographical, physical, biological, social, economic and cultural aspects of the environment may be affected by the proposed activity Please refer to Section 8.5 of this report. c) a description of mitigation measures undertaken or to be undertaken in respect of the consequences for or impacts on the environment of the activity Please refer to Section 10.1 of this report. d) a description of the public participation process followed during the course of compiling the report, including all comments received from interested and affected parties and an indication of how the issues raised have been addressed s Please refer to Section 6 of this report. e) an environmental management programme Section 10 of th nis report.
 If yes provide details of the offence being investigated and authority conducting the investigation. provide such other information or undertake such further studies as the Minister, Minister responsible for mineral resources or MEC, as the case may be, may deem necessary.
-A Groundwater and Surface Water Study (Appendix H) was undertaken as requested EDTEA.
-Further to this, the applicant also undertook the following studies were undertaken: An SIA in support of the facility's rezoning application.
-An AIR is in support of the facility's imminent AEL application. is requested by licant also were Section E 3: Deferral Response/ Re levant Docume nt Part Are you, the applicant, being investigated for a contravention of section 24F(1) of the NEMA in respect of a matter that is not subject to this application and in any province in the Republic?
-UNCERTAIN
+A Groundwater and Surface Water Study (Appendix J) was undertaken as requested EDTEA.
+Further to this, the applicant also undertook the following studies were undertaken: An SIA in support of the facility's rezonit application.
+An AIR is in support of the facility's imminent AEL application. s requested by licant also were lity's rezoning Sectio Section B: Deferral Response/ Relevant Document Part Are you, the applicant, being investigated for a contravention of section 24F(1) of the NEMA in respect of a matter that is not subject to this application and in any province in the Republic?
+YES NO UNCERTAIN

-NO. SECTION A: Directive Response/ Relevant Document Part If uncertain provide details of the activity or activities in relation to which you suspect, you may be under investigation Not applicable.
-Are you, the applicant, being investigated for the contravention of section 20(b) of the NEMWA in respect of a matter that is not subject to this application and in any province in the Republic?
-YES NO UNCERTAIN If yes provide details of the offence being investigated and authority conducting the investigation.
-Not applicable.
-If uncertain provide details of the activity or activities in relation to which you suspect, you may be under investigation.
-Are you, the applicant, being investigated for an offence in terms of section 24F(1) of the NEMA or section 20(b) of the NEMWA in terms of which this application directly relates?
-YES NO UNCERTAIN If yes provide details of the offence being investigated and authority conducting the investigation.
-Not Applicable in provide details of the activity or activities in which you suspect, you may be under ion.
-Section D: Preliminary Advertisements Response/ Relevant Document Part Proof of P Public Participation Process (PPP) Please refer to Section 6 of this report.
+NO. SECTION A: Directive Response/ Re levant Docume nt Part n provide details of the activity or activities in which you suspect, you may be under ion Not applicable. contraven a matter th he applicant, being investigated for the tion of section 20(b) of the NEMWA in respect of hat is not subject to this application and in any n the Republic?
+YES NO UNCERTAIN authority of If uncertai vide details of the offence being investigated and conducting the investigation.
+In provide details of the activity or activities in which you suspect, you may be under ion.
+Not applicable. terms of s he applicant, being investigated for an offence in ection 24F(1) of the NEMA or section 20(b) of VA in terms of which this application directly YES NO UNCERTAIN vide details of the offence being investigated and conducting the investigation.
+Not Applicable n provide details of the activity or activities in which you suspect, you may be under on.
+Section D): Preliminary Advertisements Response/ Relevant Document Part Proof of P ublic Participation Process (PPP) Please refer to Section 6 of this report.